cmaujean/react-native-logger/README.md

-# React Native Consensual Logger
+# Consensu.al React Native Logger

-A flexible, secure, and feature-rich logging system for React Native applications.
+A flexible, secure, and feature-rich on device logging system for React Native applications.

 ## Features